mnihyc/2023ciscn-prj/README.md

     help                Show this help message
-    init                Init IP list to scan (OVERWRITE CURRENT RESULT) filter              Filter dead IPs based on ... clear               Clear metainfo of IPs
-    scan                Perform a full detective scan based on current discovery query               Query a single IP
+    init                Init IP list to scan (OVERWRITE CURRENT RESULT) filter              Filter dead IPs based on ... clear               Clear metainfo of IPs (all / icmp only / tcp only / protocol only) scan                Perform a full detective scan based on current discovery query               Query a single IP
     export              Export current discovery to a JSON file as the provided format (OVERWRITE)